checkpoint

 app.listen(PORT, () => console.log(`Listening at http://localhost:${PORT}`));

-This will mount a GraphQL endpoint that can be accessible at http://localhost:3000/graphql (and a GraphiQL interface at http://localhost:3000/graphql when visited from the browser).
+This will mount a GraphQL endpoint that can be accessed at http://localhost:3000/graphql (and a GraphiQL interface at http://localhost:3000/graphql when visited from the browser).

 Checkpoint exposes two types of queries:

-These enable public users to fetch information about being indexed.
+These enables users to fetch information about indexer.

 For starters, you can visit http://localhost:3000/graphql in your browser and try running the sample query generated in the graphiql UI.